RishiRaj22/Ghost/README.md

 [![Demo of the application](http://i3.ytimg.com/vi/qxdiHaoWSRw/hqdefault.jpg)](http://www.youtube.com/watch?v=qxdiHaoWSRw&t=5s)

 This is Ghost, my(RishiRaj22 's) first servlet.
 It was basically made for demonstrational purpose, and as a fun project.
 It  can be used to control your P.C. using different devices.
 It's a fun way to begin your servlet journey.
 You can run any application and take screenshot of your device from a connected client.

 ##Example use cases:

-1. Remotely launch apps
+Wanna look cool?
+Remotely run terminal commands and launch apps without touching your computer.
-2. Remotely run scripts
-3. Capture screenshots at a high quality instantaneously.
+Wanna check download status without peeking at your computer?
+Simply,Capture screenshots of your computer and watch it from any device.

 ##Pre-Requisites:
 ```
-Server software like Tomcat
+1. Server software like Tomcat
-Database management software like MySQL
+2. Database management software like MySQL
-JAVA EE compiler or IDE
+3. JAVA EE compiler or IDE
 ```
 ##Setup:
 Clone this repository using: